401ode/tools/windows.md

 - [Chocolatey](https://chocolatey.org/) - Windows command line installer leveraging [NuGet](https://www.nuget.org/).
 Kind of a meta-application.
 - [Windows PowerTools](https://github.com/microsoft/PowerToys) - If you like to party like it's 1995, this is for you.
 Sign of the times that you had to purchase a CD of these back in the day, and now they're in GitHub.
 - [Windows Subsystem for Linux (Installation Instructions)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) - A full, honest-to-god Ubuntu linux kernel and shell, but it works completely and (relatively) seamlessly with Windows.
 I'm extremely impressed, I have to say.
 N.B. - Unless you're on a version of Windows that no one in State government is on yet, you'll have to do the semi-manual/command line installation and not the Windows Store version of your chosen flavor of Linux.
 (I said Ubuntu before, but you have several options.)
+- [Using WSL to Build a Python Development Environment on Windows](https://pbpython.com/wsl-python.html) - Great article from Practical Business Python at the intersection of two of my favorite things on Windows.

 ## Command Line - `cmd` and `Powershell`